Skip to main content

 It may go without saying, but a balanced gut microbiome can also help decrease the amount of digestive discomfort you are experiencing.
 For example, improved gut health may help get rid of unwanted bloating.

-1. Introduce a Probiotic Into Your Supplement Protocol
+1: Introduce a Probiotic

 Probiotics are a special type of “good” bacteria found in food and supplements.
 These bacteria are often produced during fermentation.
 You may have heard that foods like yogurt or kimchi are good for you, and this is precisely why!

-2. Eat More Fruits & Vegetables (Including the Peels, When Possible)
+2: Eat More Fruits & Vegetables

 Fruits and vegetables are some of the most nutrient-rich food options.
-Ultra-processed foods are linked with inflammation and irritation in the gut, while plant-based foods (like fruits and vegetables, grains, nuts and seeds) are associated with intestinal improvements.
+Ultra-processed foods are linked with inflammation and irritation in the gut, while plant-based foods (like fruits and vegetables, grains, nuts, and seeds) are associated with intestinal improvements.

 Fiber is important to digestion, even though it’s technically a nutrient that can’t be digested by the body.
 Essentially, fiber takes longer to pass through the body and can keep you feeling full for longer.
 It also gives “good” gut bacteria something to feast on, and is associated with reducing inflammation and preventing chronic disease.

-3. Practice Proper Sleep Hygiene
+3: Practice Proper Sleep Hygiene

 Surprisingly, your body does a lot of digestion and gastrointestinal upkeep at night.
 If you’re unable to get a full night’s sleep, your gut’s goals may be sidelined.

 Basically, a good night’s sleep is associated with having a healthier gut, while poor sleep is thought to thwart beneficial microbial efforts.
-Focusing on sleep hygiene, such as limiting electronic use before bedtime or using blackout curtains, may ultimately have unexpected (but welcome) benefits for gut health.

-Kratom and Gut Health
+Kratom & Gut Health

-Curious about kratom and digestion?
-Truth be told, there’s not much available research regarding kratom and digestive system health.
-Scientists are still developing studies to see whether botanicals, like kratom, can alter the microbiome for the better
+Unfortunately, there is not much available research into how kratom and the digestive system may affect one another.
+Scientists are still developing studies to see whether botanicals, like kratom, can alter the microbiome for the better.

 Similar to other substances, when kratom is abused or used in quantities outside of expert recommendation, cases of digestive discomfort are reported.
 For example, using kratom without expert direction may cause constipation, diarrhea, nausea, or vomiting.

-It’s important to be aware of recommended serving sizes, track your kratom use, and monitor your body’s reaction in order to have a positive experience and avoid digestive discomfort.
-Practicing good gut health may allow you to use kratom more regularly without unwanted side effects, although scientists are still working to prove this theory.
+It’s important to be aware of recommended serving sizes, track your kratom use, and monitor your body’s reaction to have a positive experience and avoid digestive discomfort.

 The Bottom Line on Good Gut Health